 Bigg Boss 13 Gets Five-week Extension; Salman Khan Offered HUGE Hike!

 Colors' controversial reality show Bigg Boss 13 has been creating a huge buzz owing to the numerous fights that are taking place in the house.
-This has also become the most-talked about topic on social media.
+This has also become the most-talked-about topic on social media.
 Bigg Boss has also managed to grab good TRPs compared to the previous season.
 Hence, the makers have apparently decided to extend the show.
 The show might be extended to five more weeks.

 Bigg Boss Finale To Air On...